mhamwala/stacks/incubator/java-microprofile/README.md

 # Java MicroProfile Stack

-The Java MicroProfile stack provides a consistent way of developing microservices based upon the [Eclipse MicroProfile specifications](https://microprofile.io).
+The Java MicroProfile stackprovides a consistent way of developing microservices based upon the [Eclipse MicroProfile specifications](https://microprofile.io).
 This stack lets you use [Maven](https://maven.apache.org) to develop applications for [Open Liberty](https://openliberty.io) runtime, that is running on OpenJDK with container-optimizations in OpenJ9.

 The Java MicroProfile stack uses a parent Maven project object model (POM) to manage dependency versions and provide required capabilities and plugins.